psubnwell/plague-model/README.md

 ## Other

-Nearly no comments added currently. :joy:
+Nearly no comments added currently. :sweat_smile:

-Some English words are used uncorrectly. :joy:
+Some English words are used uncorrectly. :sweat_smile: